-Join Richard Harrington for an in-depth discussion in this video Exporting an image sequence, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Exporting an image sequence, part of Time-Lapse Video: Shooting From a Window.

 …Now that the images are exported out of…Camera Raw, we can assemble them using Photoshop.…Remember, you'll need Photoshop CS6 Extended or Photoshop…CC to have the ability to work with video.…To start, I'll choose File > New.…And from the Film & Video preset, I'll…just use the HDTV 720P preset and click OK.…If you don't see the Timeline Panel, you can choose that under Window >Timeline.…When you click the button Create Video Timeline, it…automatically sets up the timeline for working with video files.…

 Click the Panel menu and choose Set…Timeline Frame Rate to assign a frame rate.…I'm going to use 23.976 which is a standard rate often called 24p.…Now, we need to bring in the files.…Layer > Video Layers > New Video Layer from File.…Navigate to the first image here.…Let's go to night.…And I'll choose the first image and click Open.…It brings it in.…And you can see just the corner of the building down there.…I'll right-click on that and convert it to a smart object.…

 So it treats it as a single file.…And we'll call that Night, and let's choose Layer…

 In this course, Richard Harrington details the steps behind shooting great time-lapses from a window, including how to avoid window reflections and glare.
 The course also includes gear and file-format advice as well as tips for assembling the shots into a finished movie.